Jungian test

 A Jungian test that goes beyond a four-letter label

 TypeJung is a Jungian self-assessment for people who want more than a quick type label.
-It measures how you use all 8 cognitive functions, then turns that profile into an educational map of attention, decision-making, and stress patterns.
+It maps self-reported patterns associated with all 8 cognitive functions, then turns that profile into an educational map of attention, decision-making, and stress patterns.

 The free assessment takes about 12 to 16 minutes.
 Paid reports are optional one-time CAD upgrades; TYPEJUNG30 currently brings Insight to CA$7 and Mastery to CA$20.30 on Stripe.